 Actually, I use olive oil quite regularly.
 This is because it is the most commonly available oil I have in my kitchen, and I haven’t noticed any issues with smoking.
 Also, I really like the flavor and health factors associated with olive oil.
 I would never dream of using extra virgin olive oil in an air fryer, as it is way too expensive and delicate an oil for that use.
 I usually use regular olive oil instead.

-Coconut oil has become quite a fashionable oil over the past few years.
+Coconut oil has become quite a fashionable oil over the past few years as a high-quality cooking oil or fat.
 It is composed of lauric acid, a saturated fat that may lead to better heart health.
 Compared to other fats, some experts believe it may lead to an increased good cholesterol, which could help improve your health.

 The issue is that coconut oil also has a lower smoke point, being around 350 degrees Fahrenheit or 175 Celsius.
 This is well within the temperatures you would expect to see when air frying.
 And this is for the unrefined coconut oil, which would be the most expensive (usually around $10 for a small 6 ounce tub).